juji-io/datalevin/datascript-bench/README.md

       db100k 50000)
 ```
 Datalevin performs exactly the same as qpred1 for this one.
 The reason is
-because the optimizer plugs the parameter into the query directly, so it becomes
+because the optimizer plugs the input parameter into the query directly, so it
-identical to qpred1.
+becomes identical to qpred1.

 |DB|QPred2 Latency (ms)|
 |---|---|